 Let us never lose sight of the grace and blessings that come through the cross.
 After all, the worst of all suffering was aligned with the most beautiful and fruitful event in all of human history.
 We call it Good Friday.
 Jesus suffered death on a cross; a tragedy in which good came about.
 It was through the unconditional love and self-sacrifice of one Man in which the gates of Heaven were opened for all who choose to take up their cross and follow Him.

-Mama, may you continue to rejoice and persevere in your sufferings knowing it produces endurance, which produces character which produces hope (Romans 5:3-4) so that when our Lord calls you home you can say with St. Paul “I have competed well; I have finished the race; I have kept the faith.”
+Mama, may you continue to rejoice and persevere in your sufferings knowing it will continue producing endurance, character and hope (Romans 5:3-4) so that when our Lord calls you home you can say with St. Paul “I have competed well; I have finished the race; I have kept the faith.”